ajavamind/A3DCamera/README.md

 ## Usage
 1. I discovered my camera lens vertical alignment is only off by 1 pixels so that live free-viewing is possible without eye strain for me.
 But the camera can not be too close to the subject.
-2. Distance to the subject should be about 1.5 meter to match the tablet's 50mm camera lens interaxial separation distance.
+2. Distance to the subject of about 1.5 meter matches the tablet's 50mm camera lens interaxial separation distance using best viewing experience calculations.
 3. Synchronization of the camera lens shutters is not known.
-However the shutter speed is automatically set by the camera so motion blur is possible.
+The shutter speed is automatically set by the camera so motion blur is possible.
-4. I use a Bluetooth remote to take photos instead of the button keys on the camera.
+4. I like to use a Bluetooth remote to take photos instead of the button keys on the camera.
 This requires pairing with a remote controller, keyboard or mouse.

 ## App Download